Cumulocity-IoT/cumulocity-3d-model-viewer-widget/README.md

 This is a runtime widget to view a 3D collada model (*.dae, *.obj, *.gltf) in Cumulocity IoT.

+ ### ⚠️ This project is no longer under development.
+Please use [cumulocity-3d-model-viewer-widget-plugin](https://github.com/SoftwareAG/cumulocity-3d-model-viewer-widget-plugin) for Application Builder >=2.x.x and Cumulocity >=1016.x.x⚠️

 <img src="/assets/img-preview.png" />

 ### Features